Is there a lot of crime in Cape Town?

 We asked people if there is a lot of crime.
 They answered...

 "Cape Town has a high crime rate, with a range of criminal activities including robbery, burglary, and carjacking.
 Violent crime is also a problem, with incidents of assault, rape, and murder occurring in the city.
 Drug-related crime is also a major issue, with gangs and organized crime groups operating in the area.
-Despite the high crime rate, the South African government has implemented a number of initiatives to reduce crime in the city, including increased police presence and improved security measures," remarked another expat who made the move to Cape Town, South Africa.
+Despite the high crime rate, the South African government has implemented a number of initiatives to reduce crime in the city, including increased police presence and improved security measures," said another expat in Cape Town, South Africa.

 Other Questions: